-Garland County and the city of Hot Springs are expecting more than $30 million over the next year from the $1.9 trillion relief package Congress passed in March.
+Garland County and the City of Hot Springs are expecting more than $30 million over the next year from the March Federal COVID Relief Package.

-March’s Consumer Price Index, a measure of the average change in prices consumers pay for goods and services, rose 2.6% from the previous March, said Michael R. Pakko, the Arkansas Economic Development Institute’s chief economist and state economic forecaster.
-March’s increase translates to a 7.7% annual rate, he said.
+The Consumer Price Index is a measure of the average change in prices consumers pay for goods and services.
+In March, the CPI rose 2.6% from the previous March, said Michael R. Pakko, the Arkansas Economic Development Institute’s chief economist and state economic forecaster.
+March’s increase translates to a 7.7% annual rate.

 “Take gasoline prices for example,” he said.
 “Gasoline prices in Arkansas rose by over 80% between April 2020 and April 2021.
 However, gas prices had fallen by nearly 35% during the first four months of 2020.
 So the comparison of April 2021 with April 2020 shows a huge increase in price, but that would be a misleading measure of ‘inflation’ defined in terms of longer-term trends in prices.”

 “The underlying seeds of accelerating inflation, in the form of plentiful liquidity in the economy, are evident,” Pakko said.
 “The Federal Reserve has adopted a new policy that seeks to allow inflation to exceed its 2% target for some time to make up for low inflation last year.
 Concerns about longer-term, accelerating inflation are being downplayed by many economists and policymakers.
 [They say] recent price pressures are supply-related, or due to temporary surges in consumer spending associated with pent-up demand.”

 “The one clear lesson from history is that ongoing inflation, whether it starts as a cost-push or demand-pull effect on prices, can only become embedded as a trend when the public loses confidence in the monetary authority’s ability or willingness to restrict the growth of liquidity in the economy,” Pakko said.